Bodhash/python-devops-e2e/README.md

 Clean Git commit history

 📬 Feedback
-Suggestions and improvements are welcome!
+Suggestions and improvements are welcome.